-Lavender frequently blooms in early summer, although some varieties can flower in late spring or summer.
+The plant usually blooms in early summer, although some varieties can flower in late spring or late summer.

-- Hybrid lavender (lavandin x intermedia) has longer and more slender flowers, with upright flower spikes that branch out from the centre.
-These are late bloomers, emerging from mid to late summer, and have paler colours than ‘true lavender’ plants.
+The hybrid has longer and more slender flowers, with upright flower spikes that branch out from the centre.
+It is a late bloomer, emerging from mid to late summer, and has paler colours than ‘true lavender’ plants.

-- Spanish lavender (lavandula stoechas) is more short-lived than other varieties.
+This kind of plant is more short-lived than other varieties.
 It has a lifespan of only 3–5 years, and is much more delicate.
-The small flowers emerge in early spring, and regrow fast after trimming.
+The small flowers emerge in early spring, but they regrow fast after trimming.

 Growing Lavender Plants

-Lavender thrives in warm, temperate climates — that means hot, dry summers and cool winters.
+The plant thrives in warm climates – so hot, dry summers and cool winters.
 English lavender doesn’t tolerate humidity, while Spanish, hybrid, and Italian lavender can grow in mild humid climates.
-In Australia, that means lavender grows best in Zones 4 to 6!

-Lavender, like many other flowering plants, needs well drained soil to thrive.
-Do not use clay soils, since these retain too much moisture and could cause your lavender to contract root rot.
-Try for soil that’s slightly alkaline – lavender doesn’t do well in ground that’s too acidic.
+Your lavender plants will grow best in well-draining soil.
+Avoid clay soils since these retain too much moisture, which could cause root rot.
+For soil pH, go for slightly alkaline – lavender doesn’t do well in ground that’s too acidic.